-DIY is probably the most important way to save money on home projects, but it isn’t the only way.
-Even when you have to hire a contractor, there are some steps you can take to keep the cost under control:
+DIY is probably the most crucial way to save money on home renovation projects, but it isn’t the only way.
+Even when you hire a contractor, you can take several steps to keep the cost under control.

 Saving on DIY Jobs

-Between the cost of materials, tools, and permits, even a DIY job can get expensive.
-However, there are several tricks for keeping these costs down and getting the best value out of your work:
+Given the cost of materials, tools, and permits, even a DIY job can get expensive.
+But there are several tricks for keeping these costs down and getting the best value from your work.

-- Build Your Skills.
-Even if you’re completely new to DIY, you can tackle small jobs like fixing a leaking faucet or putting up a shelf.
+Even if it’s your first time doing DIY, you can tackle small jobs like fixing a leaking faucet or putting up a shelf.
 Instructions are available online, and you can’t do too much damage if you mess up.
 After building your skills and confidence with little jobs like these, you can work your way up to bigger ones, such as replacing a toilet or building a bookcase.

-- Prioritize.
-According to Consumer Reports, it’s a mistake to skimp on items that have to stand up to heavy use, such as bathroom tiles or kitchen appliances.
-However, you can save money with more basic light fixtures or faucets, since performance is about the same at all points on the price spectrum.
+According to the Consumer Reports bathroom remodeling guide, it’s a mistake to skimp on elements that have to stand up to heavy use, such as bathroom tile.
+But you can save money with more basic light fixtures or faucets since performance is about the same at all points on the price spectrum.

-However, there’s one advantage of DIY that you can’t put a price on: your pride in showing off a job you did yourself.
-If nothing else gives you quite the same thrill as taking your friends on a tour of the new deck you built with your own hands, that’s more than enough to make up for all the time and work you put into it – even when the cost savings are minimal.
+However, there’s one advantage of DIY you can’t put a price on: your pride in showing off a job you did yourself.
+If nothing else gives you quite the same thrill as taking your friends on a tour of the newly finished basement you built with your own hands, that’s more than enough to make up for all the time and work you put into it, even when the cost savings are minimal.